Why I voted for Trump (after crying when he was elected last time)

 Following the election coverage here and there, I started to see how much the media lied about Trump.
 All these reasons I had hated him, for all these things he said…… many of them turned out to be fake.
 The “very fine people” bit, for example – easily debunked by now but continuously pushed by the left (even Obama!).
 The most recent was the Liz Cheney one and I watched that in real time.
 Trump talks about how Liz wouldn’t be so quick to go to war if she had to go to war herself; mainstream media takes a tiny clip and runs with headlines like “Trump wants Liz Cheney shot!”

-It’s pretty insulting to people to blatantly take things out of context, edit them, and lie – but media makes it hard to even find out the truth for yourself when you search, especially considering most social media companies lean left, Google leans left, etc. How could anyone blame you if you believe Trump is a racist, sexist, bigot, the most awful human alive?
+It’s pretty insulting to people to blatantly take things out of context, edit them, and lie – but media makes it hard to even find out the truth for yourself when you search, especially considering most social media companies lean left, Google leans left, even Wikipedia portrays things through a left-wing narrative.
+How could anyone blame you if you believe Trump is a racist, sexist, bigot, the most awful human alive?
 That’s all they’ve shown on mainstream news for years.
 The very people saying they want to combat “misinformation” are purposefully spreading it.

 I don’t even know that I believe in climate change anymore!
 Things are wild.